openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 func end(): Unit
 ```

-Function: Ends the method, used to send a termination request to the current context.
+Function: The end method, used to send a termination request to the current context.

 ### func hasEnded()